 All bridges are complete except for the IH 20 main line overpass.
-In November, the Contractor completed installation of the concrete bridge rail on nine of the ten project bridges.
-On the IH 20 main lane overpass, the Contractor is currently installing the permanent metal decking and deck panels in preparation for the installation of the concrete deck on the remaining spans.
+On the IH 20 main lane overpass, concrete deck is nearly complete, and the Contractor has completed installing the permanent metal decking and deck panels in preparation for the installation of the concrete deck on the remaining spans.
+Pictured is the installation of the overhang forms in preparation for concrete pours for the bridge deck.
 The construction of rip rap at bridge abutments throughout the project also continues.

-Rip rap installation at Stevenson Branch bridge abutment
+Rip rap construction at Davis Branch bridge abutment